HIZ

 Harding University in Zambia

-Additionally, students will travel with their directors to other countries in Southeast Africa such as Rwanda, Tanzania, and Cape Town.
-In Rwanda, students learn about the Genocide and the redemptive way Rwanda has rebuilt itself as a country.
-In Cape Town, students will visit the Cape Point Nature Preserve, spend time with the Boulder Penguin Colony, see the 12 Apostles Mountains, climb Table Mountain, view the scenic Kirstenbosch Gardens, visit Robben Island, and even have the chance to take surfing lessons.
+Additionally, students will travel with their directors to other destinations in Southeast Africa such as Rwanda, Tanzania and Cape Town.
+Students learn about the redemptive way Rwanda is building itself as a nation.
+In Cape Town, students will visit the Cape Point Nature Preserve, spend time with the Boulder Penguin Colony, see the 12 Apostles Mountains, climb Table Mountain, view the scenic Kirstenbosch Gardens, visit Robben Island and even have the chance to take surfing lessons.

 Academically, students can complete a medical or health missions minor.
 Students can also qualify for up to $7,500 in scholarships if they add Missions as a 2nd Major.